beasiteri/glozzom/README.md

 3. Services section
     - cards with headers, list groups and footers
     - accordion
-4. Blog
+4. Blog section
     - card columns with images and texts
 5. Contact section
     - form

 There is also implemented:
-- **Ekko lightbox** to show the images in a light box from the Photo Gallery
+**Ekko lightbox** to show the images in a light box from the Photo Gallery

 ## Screenshot of the page
 ![](img/screencapture-glozzom-project.png)